cgeneske/CyberArkEPMLCDLifecycle/README.md

 - PAM and EPM API credentials added to CyberArk PAM (CCP) or Windows Credential Manager
 - PowerShell v5 or greater

 >**NOTE**: For Privilege Cloud customers on the Shared Services platform (i.e. `subdomain.cyberark.cloud`), there is also a New EPM Discovery capability that will natively integrate with EPM for discovering and on-boarding local accounts to be managed via LCD.
-For more information on this capability, see official CyberArk documentation [here](https://docs.cyberark.com/PrivCloud-SS/Latest/en/Content/Privilege%20Cloud/privCloud-accounts-discovery-service.htm)
+For more information on this capability, see CyberArk documentation [here](https://docs.cyberark.com/PrivCloud-SS/Latest/en/Content/Privilege%20Cloud/privCloud-accounts-discovery-service.htm)

 ## Deployment Overview
 1. Prepare a purpose-dedicated CyberArk PAM API User - See [PAM API User Creation and Permissions](#pam-api-user-creation-and-permissions)